janessatran/laloyd/README.md

 This is a functional, colorful, accessible [Jekyll](https://jekyllrb.com/) theme inspired by my cat Lloyd, otherwise known as "La-Loyd".
 It's fully responsive and all pages are written in markdown for ease of writing.

+## Accessibility Features
+One of my motivations in making this theme was to learn about and create accessible front-ends.
+Some of the accessible features this theme includes so far are:
+- Hidden "skip link" to jump to main content.
+- Focus states for clearer navigation.
+- High contrast colors.
+- Accessible syntax highlighting.
+- Structural, semantic HTML.

+If you have any tips / suggesstions for new accessibility features, please [open up an issue](https://github.com/janessatran/laloyd/issues).

 ![Live Preview of laloyd Theme](http://g.recordit.co/6dYP4Y8YuU.gif)

 ## Installation